evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Utilities.md

     ALLEGIANCE_HOSTILE = "hostile"
     ALLEGIANCE_NEUTRAL = "neutral"
     ALLEGIANCE_FRIENDLY = "friendly"

+ABILITY_REVERSE_MAP =  {
+    "str": Ability.STR,
+    "dex": Ability.DEX,
+    "con": Ability.CON,
+    "int": Ability.INT,
+    "wis": Ability.WIS,
+    "cha": Ability.CHA
+}

 ```

 Here the `Ability` class holds basic properties of a character sheet.

+The `ABILITY_REVERSE_MAP` is a convenient map to go the other way - if you in some command were to enter the string 'cha', we could use this mapping to directly convert your input to the correct `Ability`:

+    ability = ABILITY_REVERSE_MAP.get(your_input)

 ## Utility module